 Whole life insurance dividends can be used for:

 - Purchasing additional paid up insurance

 - Leaving with the company and earning interest

 - Paying premium payments

 - Receiving as a cash out payment

-- Paying down an outstanding life insurance loan
+- Paying down outstanding interest or balance on an existing life insurance loan

 Additional benefits of cash value life insurance